-The Company will directly own a 99.9% limited partnership interest in Fidus SBIC.
-The New General Partner, a wholly-owned subsidiary of the Company, will own a 0.1% general partnership interest in Fidus SBIC.
-Therefore, Fidus SBIC will be functionally a wholly-owned subsidiary of the Company because the Company and the New General Partner will own all of the partnership and voting interests in Fidus SBIC.
-Fidus SBIC will be consolidated with the Company for financial reporting purposes.
+The Company owns a 99.99% limited partnership interest in Fidus SBIC.
+The New General Partner, a wholly owned subsidiary of the Company, owns a 0.01% general partnership interest in Fidus SBIC.
+Therefore, Fidus SBIC is a wholly owned subsidiary of the Company because the Company and the New General Partner own all of the partnership and voting interests in Fidus SBIC.
+Fidus SBIC is consolidated with the Company for financial reporting purposes.